-The Simulation Labs at TTU WH-SON also provides students the opportunity to practice additional advanced skills.
-Labs may offer the following simulation equipment for all students: (a) ventriloscopes (murmurs, heart sounds, lung sounds, etc.); (b) OpthaSim (review technique, normal internal structures of eye and pathology); (c) OtoSim (review technique, normal internal ear structures and pathology); (d) pelvic models (Pap smear, bimanual exam, and rectovaginal exam); (e) prostate models (review technique and pathology); (f) testicular exam models (review technique and pathology).
+The Simulation Labs at ETSU and TTU also provides NP students the opportunity to practice additional advanced skills.
+Labs may offer the following simulation equipment for NP students: (a) ventriloscopes (murmurs, heart sounds, lung sounds, etc.); (b) OpthaSim (review technique, normal internal structures of eye and pathology); (c) OtoSim (review technique, normal internal ear structures and pathology); (d) pelvic models (Pap smear, bimanual exam, and rectovaginal exam); (e) prostate models (review technique and pathology); (f) testicular exam models (review technique and pathology).

-Some practice/simulation time may be mandatory for students, this will be communicated in the course syllabi.
-Students who wish to arrange additional practice and/or simulation time should contact the Lab Coordinator at the Whitson-Hester School of Nursing.
+Some practice/simulation time may be mandatory for students, this will be communicated in the practicum course syllabi.
+Students who wish to arrange additional practice and/or simulation time should contact the Lab Coordinator at either university College/School of Nursing.